SICKAG/sick_scan/README.md

 - General: Brand new driver especially for MRS6124
 - Stability issues: Driver is experimental and not well tested
 - Binary mode: MRS6124 must be switched to binary mode to ensure transportation of scan data
-- Support of TiM-Series and MRS1124: Experimental and currently untested
+- Support of TiM-Series, LMS1104 and MRS1124: Experimental and currently untested
-- Echo: Only one echo with no amplitude information supported
 - Coordinate transformation must be further tested